1Strategy/redirect/post.md

   * http://example.com/{category}/radioflyer
 <br>
 <br>
-* **Everything** as a path variable: Configuring your resource as a proxy resource or {proxy+} is a greedy path wherein the entire subresource chain is passed to your backend as path variables. http://example.com/{proxy+} captures all of these subresources as path variables:
+* <strong>Everything</strong> as a path variable: Configuring your resource as a proxy resource or {proxy+} is a greedy path wherein the entire subresource chain is passed to your backend as path variables. http://example.com/{proxy+} captures all of these subresources as path variables:
     * http://example.com/bikes/huffy/super-fast
     * http://example.com/wagon/radioflyer